 I’m a recovering copy-paster.
 Got traumatized by Java while studying Cognitive Science, went out into the world and… moved to Jawa Timur.
 I had all sorts of life adventures in teaching, communication, and peopling - among others.
 After spending some time doing sales I decided to try building things instead.
 I did a full stack development bootcamp, was shown cURL and got hooked.

 These days I enjoy anything that comes with a CLI and eradicates the need for pressing ctrl+c.
 I work in Site Reliability Engineering and the thrill of incident management reminds me of sailing.
 I try to drive Hive Talks meetups and help organize PyConCZ.
-I find profound pleasure in being able to pass my hard-earned life learnings to people who are just starting off, so they can be more effective and spare themselves some sweat, tears, and that miserable feeling of standing in a very dark, very misty room of the adult life, trying to figure out what’s hiding there.
+I find a lot of pleasure in being able to pass my hard-earned life learnings to people who are just starting off, so they can be more effective and spare themselves some sweat, tears, and that miserable feeling of standing in a very dark, very misty room of the adult life, trying to figure out what’s hiding there.

 Thank you for stopping by the blog.
 I hope you’ll enjoy the readings.